Bahawalpur Regiment: The Bahawalpur Regiment

 On independence, Bahawalpur State acceded to Pakistan and in 1952, Bahawalpur Infantry was integrated into Pakistan Army as the Bahawalpur Regiment.
-The first and third Battalions were entirely composed of Pashtuns from Lakki Marwat and Dera Ismail Khan while the second and fourth Battalions were composed of Punjabi Muslims from Potohar along with local Baloch, Jat Muslim and Khokhar recruits.
+The first and third Battalions were entirely composed of Pashtuns from Lakki Marwat and Dera Ismail Khan while the second and fourth Battalions were composed of Punjabi Muslims (Awans and Gujjars) from Potohar and Mirpur, along with local Seraiki speaking Baloch, Jat Muslim and Khokhar recruits.
 The Regimental Centre was based at Dera Nawab Sahib.
-Uniform of the new regiment was of rifle green colour with scarlet facings.
+The uniform of the new regiment was of rifle green colour with scarlet facings.
 Officers' winter mess kit was of French grey cloth with black cuffs and facings, and blue overalls.
-Cummerband was rifle green.
+The cummerbund sash was rifle green.
 Cap badge of gilding metal consisted of a pelican surmounted by a star and crescent, the whole surrounded by a date palm wreath, with a scroll below, inscribed 'Bahawalpur Regiment'.
 Backing for the cap badge was of circular maroon cloth.
 The lanyard was of maroon cord.

-In July 1948, 5th Bahawalpur Light Infantry was raised from Muslim officers and men of 2nd Patiala Infantry and the 9th Jat Regiment, who had opted for Pakistan.
-It was redesignated as 4 Bahawalpur in 1952 (Later 21 Baluch Regiment).
+In July 1948, 5th Bahawalpur Light Infantry was raised from Muslim officers and men of 2nd Patiala Infantry and other non-Muslim states of Punjab, who had opted for Pakistan.
+It was redesignated as 4 Bahawalpur in 1952.
 In 1956, a major re-organization took place in Pakistan Army and the existing infantry regiments were amalgamated to form larger regimental groups.
 As a result, the Bahawalpur Regiment was merged with the Baluch Regiment.
 The new line up of Bahawalpur Infantry with its supporting artillery regiment was: